Dominica’s Terrain

 Adventure Tourism and the Waitukubuli National Trail

 Dominica’s rugged terrain is a haven for adventure tourism, offering numerous opportunities for hiking, canyoning, and river tubing.
-The island’s extensive Waitukubuli National Trail, which spans 115 miles and is the longest trail in the Caribbean, provides hikers with access to diverse landscapes, from volcanic peaks to lush valleys and coastal paths.
+The island’s extensive Waitukubuli National Trail, which spans 115 miles and is the longest trail in the Caribbean, provides hikers access to diverse landscapes, from volcanic peaks to lush valleys and coastal paths.
 The trail is divided into 14 segments that allow visitors to explore Dominica’s terrain at various elevations and difficulty levels, passing through rainforests, farmlands, and remote villages.
-Other popular sites for adventurous activities include Morne Trois Pitons National Park, where visitors can hike to the Boiling Lake, and coastal cliffs that are perfect for canyoning.
+Other popular sites for adventurous activities include Morne Trois Pitons National Park, where visitors can hike to the Boiling Lake, and coastal cliffs perfect for canyoning.

 Conservation and Sustainable Tourism